tomahawk-jupiter/space-tourism-website/README.md

 ## What I Learnt

-Using dynamic routes in Nextjs.
+Using dynamic routes in Nextjs, ie. use the same page component and but change the content based on the route eg. `/destination/Moon`, `/destination/Mars` etc.

 This challenge involved quite a bit of responsive design.
+I learnt that you can change the order of flex items with the `order` property ie. `order: 1;`.
+This was useful because in the designs, elements swap positions depending on screen size.
+An alternate way to do this would have been using css grid.

 ## Author